 When I was younger I did not take great care of my teeth.
 Looking back on it now, that was one of the terrible decisions of my youth.
 Thankfully my teeth and gums never got seriously infected or damaged.
 However, I do know what it is like to live with gingivitis.
 It can be a terribly embarrassing disease.
 You will steer clear of some of your favorite foods out of the fear that they may make your gums bleed.
 Even soft foods will sometimes cause enough irritation to draw blood.
 Looking in the mirror every morning and seeing those puffy red gums in my mouth was a daily reminder of my failure to keep my mouth clean.
 When I finally decided to turn things around I found out that it really was not that hard.
 Thankfully, the cure for gingivitis is merely brushing, flossing, and rinsing with an antiseptic mouthwash twice a day everyday.
 After about two weeks my gums had stared to clear up and I instantly felt better about myself.
 I stopped worrying about eating certain foods or the way my gums looked when I smiled, and my breath didn’t stink anymore.
 Having healthy gums is not that difficult.
 You just have to apply yourself to making sure you brush, floss, use mouthwash twice a day and see your dentist biannually for professional cleanings.
 Having healthy gums is an important part of your oral health.
 So buck up and take it seriously.

 One of the hottest new trends in the field of dentistry is teeth whitening.
 As people become more and more focused on their looks, they try to find ways to improve any defects they see in themselves.
-Among the most popular keywords used in searches on Google is the term ”teeth whitening,” so getting whiter teeth is indeed quite high on the priority list of a lot of people, to say nothing of the top SEO firms that track this data and use it improve the visibility of their clients on the Internet.
+Among the most popular keywords used in searches on Google is the term ”teeth whitening,” so getting whiter teeth is indeed quite high on the priority list of a lot of people.

 A simple and easy way to improve your looks is to restore your teeth to a pearly white shine.
 Teeth whitening has become a common and popular dental procedure.
 People with healthy teeth and gums are the best candidates for whitening.
 People whose teeth are slightly yellowed can expect the best results.
 In certain cases the discoloration is found on the inside of the tooth and cannot be remedied by simple at-home whitening kits.
 However, those home kits do work wonders for the majority of people looking for a whiter smile.
 If your teeth are discolored there are many different whitening options for you to investigate.
 Consult with your dentist and decide which method will give you back the bright white smile you deserve.